leekelleher/umbraco-environment-indicator/README.md

 ![Environment Indicator](docs/environment-indicator.png)

-This package was developed and tested against Umbraco v7+ on the [Umbraco-as-a-Service](https://www.umbraco.io) platform.
+This package was developed and tested against Umbraco v7+ on the [Umbraco Cloud](https://www.umbraco.io) platform.

 ## Package installation